A Quantum Weak Cosmic Censorship and Its Proof

 Recent results \cite{Bousso:2025xyc} further indicate that nonsingular ``bounces'' or smooth interior extensions may be incompatible with the Generalized Second Law in semiclassical gravity.
 Together with the present work, this suggests that singularities—when they arise—are not arbitrary pathologies, but structures tightly constrained by thermodynamic principles.

 Several open directions remain.
 Chief among them are establishing entropy incompleteness for physically relevant collapse scenarios (such as scalar field collapse), testing the persistence of semiclassical evolution in explicit dynamical models, and analyzing the stability and evolution of quantum marginal surfaces beyond their formation.
 Clarifying these issues will help determine whether Cosmic Censorship is an independent dynamical principle, or instead an emergent consequence of the holographic and thermodynamic structure of spacetime.
 In the same vein, it would be interesting to understand whether a global generalized-entropy bound of Quantum-Penrose type~\cite{Bousso:2019bkg,Bousso:2019var} could eventually provide a more precise replacement or justification for the local endpoint assumption (A3).
 Such a relation might provide a derivation of the entropy incompleteness condition from a global semiclassical inequality.
 We leave this question for future work. \paragraph*{\textbf{Acknowledgements}.} I thank the anonymous referee for constructive comments and suggestions that helped improve the presentation and clarify several aspects of the manuscript.
+I also thank Roberto Emparan for insightful comments and for discussions on the role of holography in constraining violations of cosmic censorship.